 A work placement is a great way of boosting your CV and providing you with experience that will help in future employment.
-Many undergraduate courses at London College of Communication offer a work placement as part of a unit or option within the degree.
+Many of the courses at London College of Communication offer a work placement as part of a unit or option within the degree.

-All work placements differ so take some time to read through the information to get the most out of your placement.
-The information below relates to work placements which are built into the course unit and are a requirement within the unit.
-Detailed information of work placements are given within the course units.
+All work placements differ so it's important to read all of the information provided to get the most out of your placement.
+The information below relates to work placements which are built into a course and are a requirement within a particular unit.

 Types of industry opportunities

-We work with companies of all sizes within the fashion and lifestyle sector, both in the UK and internationally.
+We work with companies of all sizes within the media communications, design and screen industries, both in the UK and internationally.
 We actively encourage students to engage in international opportunities during their work placement or work experience.

-Examples of past companies who have hired our students on work placements include:
+Examples of companies who have hired our students for work placements include: